 In the medical industry quality assurance is highly important, as a mistake could lead to the loss of human life.
 Agencies are employed nearly everywhere, from hospitals to laboratories, to make sure their standards are in tune with the industry.

 The aerospace industry has quality assurance but calls it product assurance, which works in tandem with project management and engineering to avoid catastrophic failures that have a human cost.
 The product assurance department reports to the highest management levels and has its own budget.

 In software development, quality assurance is a way to monitor the software engineering processes.
 There are many ways that this is accomplished, such as with ISO 9000 or a model such as Capability Maturity Model Integration (CMMI).
 In some cases, software is used to correct issues.

 Quality Assurance Testing

 Testing is the process used to execute a system of quality assurance.
-It is used to detect the problems in a product or service.
-The importance of testing is obvious: the product or service that is completed improperly is going to dissatisfy the stakeholder, but there can also be safety issues that will put people in harm’s way if not addressed.
+It’s used to detect problems in a product or service.
+The importance of quality testing is obvious: the product or service that’s completed improperly will dissatisfy the stakeholder, but there can also be safety issues that will put people in harm’s way if not addressed.

-The tracking of quality assurance and its testing requires a software that can collect real-time data and provide managers with easy-to-read reports.
-ProjectManager.com is a cloud-based project management tool with features such as real-time dashboards that record and reflect changes as they occur.
-See how it can help your quality assurance and testing by taking this free 30-day trial.
+The tracking of quality assurance and its testing requires software that can collect real-time data and provide managers with easy-to-read reports.
+ProjectManager is online project management tool with features such as real-time dashboards that record and reflect changes as they occur.
+Get started today for free.